sebivenlo/esd-2024-avaloniaui/workshop/README.md

 Folders you're going to use for the workshop:<br/><br/>
-<b>CharactorCreatorCrossPlatform:</b> Directory that contains the models, views and viewmodels.
-Use this to make changes to the code.<br/><br/>
+<b>CharacterCreatorCrossPlatform (root)/CharacterCreatorCrossPlatform:</b> Directory that contains the models, views and viewmodels.
+Use this to make changes to the code and build the project (only once).<br/><br/>
-<b>CharactorCreatorCrossPlatform.Browser:</b> Avalonia UI build which runs via the browser.
-Use this to run your CharacterCreator from the dev container terminal.<br/><br/>
+<b>CharacterCreatorCrossPlatform (root)/CharacterCreatorCrossPlatform.Browser:</b> Avalonia UI build which runs via the browser.
+Use this to run your CharacterCreator from the dev container terminal.
+When you make changes to the code you can also build in this directory.<br/><br/>

 How to open and run the project:
 | Step | Description |